Lambert C. Mims

 Lambert C. Mims (April 20, 1930 – November 25, 2008) was a politician and author who for two decades was a member of the City Commission of Mobile, Alabama (1965-1985).
 During this period, he also served co-terminously in several one-year terms as the commission's president and city's mayor.
-Deeply religious, he saw morality as a cornerstone of Mobile's community.
+He considered himself deeply religious, he saw morality as a cornerstone of Mobile's community.
 His two decades in public service were overshadowed by a controversial corruption conviction in 1990.

 Early life and education

 Born on a farm in Uriah, Monroe County, Alabama, in 1930.
 His ancestors moved from South Carolina in the early 1800s, founding what was known as Fort Mims in what became Baldwin County, Alabama.

 Career

 Too young to serve in World War II, Mims moved to growing Mobile, Alabama when he was 19.
 After working as a salesman, Mims co-founded the Phillips-Mims Feed and Flour Company.
 In 1965, he started his own wholesale feed and flour company, Mims Brokerage.

 Also in 1965, a year of racial divisiveness in Mobile as the Civil Rights era began, Mims ran successfully for public works commissioner of Mobile, one of the three-member city commission from which members rotated one year terms serving as Mobile's mayor.
 Mims won re-election four times, thus serving 20 years on the commission and several terms as mayor.

 Mims was a member of Riverside Baptist Church on Dauphin Island Parkway (AL 163), and espoused public morality.
 In 1969 Mims published For Christ and Country, which in part decried "moral pollution" rather than environmental pollution as degrading the community.
 Thus he passed a local anti-pornography resolution and also shut down a play he considered too racy but being performed at the University of South Alabama, which had been created during his lengthy tenure.
 With federal and state assistance Mobile also completed the George Wallace Tunnels and the Interstate 10 Bayway, rebuilt Fort Conde, and the Tennessee-Tombigbee Waterway linked Mobile to the Tennessee River system including north Alabama.Mims also helped Mobile recover following the devastation of Hurricane Frederic in 1979.